Houston hangs a hundred on Tulsa

 “You may not believe this, but we thought we could stay right with them,” Miller said.
 “We thought if we could stay within a couple touchdowns, we might get lucky.”

 Tulsa wasn’t lucky.
-Instead, UH scored the last 10 times they had the ball including seven fourth-quarter TDs all by backups.
-In all, the Cougars scored 14 touchdowns, 13 extra points, and a field goal.
-Individually, Paul Gipson scored 18 points, Lieweke had 16, and Elmo Wight had 12.
+Instead, UH scored the last 10 times they had the ball, including seven fourth-quarter touchdowns in 23 plays, all by backups.
+The Cougars scored 14 touchdowns, 13 extra points, and a field goal.
+Individually, Paul Gipson scored 18 points, Lieweke scored 16, and Elmo Wight added 12.

 1968 Houston Tulsa Box Score